TheNewPing/POTline/README.md

 - `cluster`: Cluster configuration to use (currently supports `snellius`, `habrok`).
 - `sweep_path`: Output path for the experiments.
 - `repo_path`: Path where POTLine has been cloned, used to handle modules and python scripts for Slurm jobs
+- `pretrained_path`: Path to the pretrained model, currently supports only GRACE and MACE, only for the experiments.
 - `slurm_watcher`: Slurm options for general watcher, currently used only in the conversion phase. **NOTE: MACE needs a GPU for the conversion phase**
 - `slurm_opts`: Currently not used, keep always `{}`
 - `modules`: Scripts to source for general jobs, currently used only in the conversion phase.